paritytech/revive-ethereum-rpc/README.md

 ## Start the RPC server

-This command starts the rpc proxy, by default it runs on `localhost:9090`
+This command starts the Ethereum JSON-RPC server, by default it runs on `localhost:9090`

 ```bash
 make rpc